alariva/laravel-email-domain-blacklist/readme.md

 ### append: string|null

-You may a string of pipe `|` separated domains list.
+You may use a string of pipe `|` separated domains list.

 Keep `null` if you don't want to append custom domains.